 April 24, 1987

 Closed in 1985, the 3000-seat theater has been gutted and converted into a 6-screen cinema for AMC Entertainment which opened on May 1, 2009.

-After a reported dispute between AMC and the developers of Kansas City's Power & Light Entertainment District, AMC ended their oepration of this theatre on June 20, 2012.
-Alamo Drafthouse theatres quickly stepped in with plans to slowly transform the theatre into a true Alamo Drafthouse cinema.
+After a reported dispute between AMC and the developers of Kansas City's Power & Light Entertainment District, AMC ended their operation of this theatre on June 20, 2012.
+Alamo Drafthouse theatres quickly stepped in with plans to transform the theatre into an Alamo Drafthouse cinema.